The antimagic orientation problems for graphs obtained by some graph operations: Introduction

 \begin{question} Is every connected directed graph with at least 4 vertices antimagic? \end{question}

 \begin{conjecture} Every connected graph admits an antimagic orientation. \end{conjecture} While Question~\ref{QUES} seems to be very difficult, Conjecture~\ref{CONJ} has been studied intensively recently.
-We say a graph $G$ {\em admits an antimagic orientation}, if there exists an orientation $D$ on $E(G)$ and a bijection $\tau$ from $E(G)$ to $\{1,2\ldots,|E(G)|\}$ such that the vertex sums $s_{(D,\tau)}(v)$, defined earlier in this paragraph, of all vertices are pairwise distinct.
+We say an undirected graph $G$ {\em admits an antimagic orientation}, if there exist an orientation $D$ on $E(G)$ and a bijection $\tau$ from $E(G)$ to $\{1,2,\ldots,|E(G)|\}$ such that the vertex sums $s_{(D,\tau)}(v)$, defined earlier in this paragraph, of all vertices are pairwise distinct.

 There are several families of graphs proved to satisfy Conjecture~\ref{CONJ} by different groups of researchers: $K_n$ with $n\ge 4$, $S_n$ with $n\ge 3$, $W_n$ with $n\ge 3$, the $(2d+1)$-regular graphs with $d\ge 0$ by Hefetz et al~\cite{HMS10}; the $2d$-regular graphs with $d\ge 2$ by Li, Song, Wang, Yang, and Zhang~\cite{LSW19}, by Yang~\cite{Y19}, and by Song and Hao~\cite{SH192}; the biregular graphs by Shan and Yu~\cite{SY17}; the Halin graphs by Yu, Chang, and Zhou~\cite{YCZ19}; the caterpillars by Lozano~\cite{L18}; the lobsters by Gao and Shan~\cite{GS20}; and the complete $k$-ary trees by Song and Hao~\cite{SH19}.
-In addition to the above special graphs, Yang, Carson, Owens, Perry, Singgih, Song, Zhang, and Xhang~\cite{YCO19}, proved that every connected graph with at least $n\ge 9$ vertices and maximum degree at least $n-5$ admits an antimagic labeling, and Song, Yang, and Zhang~\cite{SYZ19} proved that every graph $G$ with independent number at most 4 or least $|V(G)|/2$ admits an antimagic orientation.
+In addition to the above special graphs, Yang, Carlson, Owens, Perry, Singgih, Song, Zhang, and Zhang~\cite{YCO19}, proved that every connected graph with at least $n\ge 9$ vertices and maximum degree at least $n-5$ admits an antimagic labeling, and Song, Yang, and Zhang~\cite{SYZ19} proved that every graph $G$ with independent number at most 4 or least $|V(G)|/2$ admits an antimagic orientation.
 Some of the above results are also true for disconnected graphs.